 Can work be fun?
 Work is work and all of it won’t be fun, but a fun workplace can be more productive and experience extremely low turnover.
 In fact, fun is probably one of the most undervalued leadership qualities on the planet.
 Thinking back on my own experience of working for others, my favorite places to work were both very successful companies and had extremely fun environments.
 The owners knew how to have a good time and were generally just good people to be around.
 Check out our past fun blog post to read more.

+Focusing on your core business, diversification does not always increase your revenue and can drain your firm’s resources.If you choose to focus on financial planning, consider selling off the tax side of your business.
 The key is to first determine what aspects of your professional practice you most enjoy.
 Secondly, identify what you’re particularly good at doing.
 Here’s a hint: the two will generally go hand-in-hand.
 Pick an area that you are comfortable with and stick to it.

 1.Download our Growth Guide – a case study of how one CPA grew from scratch to $100M.

 2.Check out this video and learn how to focus your practice through delegation and boundaries around your time.